 FEBRUARY

 Despite a very wet, windy and relatively mild Winter, we have made good headway.
-During the Autumn a good layer of compost was spread over most of the veg plot and this has now been turned in, in readiness for Spring planting.
-A thick layer was also used to mulch all fruit and will stay in place now till the Autumn making these beds almost maintenance free till harvest time.
+During the autumn a good layer of compost was spread over most of the veg plot and this has now been turned in, in readiness for Spring planting.
+A thick layer was also used to mulch all fruit and will stay in place now till the autumn making these beds almost maintenance free till harvest time.
 Shallots and 4 rows of parsnips were sown mid-month and John has prepared 2 deep trenches in readiness for the Runner Beans which we have left open to fill with kitchen waste etc to retain as much moisture as possible.

 Autumn'99 sown

-Broad Beans are doing well.
-As are the Japanese Onions.
+Broad Beans are doing well as are the Japanese Onions.

-Trench prepared for Runner Beans
+Trench prepared for Runner Beans and some early daffs.

 MARCH.